New pandemic-related restrictions in Hungary starting from 11 November 2020November 9, 2020

 - Nursery schools, kindergartens, and education institutions for children under the age of 14 remain open.

-- From 14 November: High-school students and teachers can receive one month of free home internet (but not mobile internet), for both existing and new contracts, for which they can apply at their provider.
+- From 14 November: High-school students and teachers can receive 4 months of free home internet (but not mobile internet), for both existing and new contracts, for which they can apply at their provider (for December through May).

 - The validity of Hungarian documents is extended until 60 days after the end of the state of emergency.